-Load: This operation allows the users to load other schedules from the schedule database for this camera.
+Load: This operation allows the users to load other schedules

+from the schedule database for this camera.

-Clear: This operation will clear all the schedule markers in the current editing area.
+Clear: This operation will clear all the schedule markers in the

+current editing area.
+Note that users must choose

+"save" or "refresh" themselves.

 Save: The button is for applying the changes for the current

 schedule.

-Save As: To save the current schedule-record-file to another file name, this button will perform this.
+Save As: To save the current schedule-record-file to another file

+name, this button will perform this.

 Undo: Undo the most recent changes.

 Close: Click Close to close this window.